 How can we combat our ability to not see God’s goodness at work?
 We can ask for eyes to see as God does, and we can daily review our day, offering prayers of thanksgiving for the gifts of our lives.
 This simple practice of offering God thanks every day for the gifts of our lives fosters awareness of God’s abundant goodness in all that God creates.

 Becky Eldredge is an Ignatian-trained spiritual director, retreat facilitator, and author of two books: The Inner Chapel (Loyola Press, April 2020) and Busy Lives & Restless Souls (Loyola Press, 2017).
 She leads a ministry that offers spiritual direction, resources, and retreats (virtual and in-person) rooted in the Spiritual Exercises of St. Ignatius.
 Passionate about Ignatian spirituality and teaching people how to pray and discern, Becky draws from over twenty years of ministry experience to help people make room for God in the busyness and invite them deeper in their walk with Christ.
-She holds an M.P.S. from Loyola University in New Orleans, a M.Ed. from Louisiana State University.
+She holds an M.P.S. from Loyola University New Orleans, and an M.Ed. from Louisiana State University.
 You can learn more about her ministry at www.beckyeldredge.com.